Pre-Planting Considerations

 Planting Instructions

-• Place the plant in the hole.
-Be sure that the top of the root ball is above the level of the soil in your garden as illustrated above.
+Place the plant in the hole.
+Be sure that the top of the root ball is above the level of the soil in your garden as illustrated to the right.

-• Use a planting amendment such as Master Nursery’s ‘Bumper Crop Soil Builder’ to add needed organic matter to your soil.
-Blend the appropriate amount of E.B.Stone’s ‘Sure Start’ and the amendment with the native soil that was removed from the hole at the ratio of 25% amendment to 75% native soil.*
+Use a planting amendment such as Master Nursery’s ‘Bumper Crop Soil Builder’ to add needed organic matter to your soil.
+Blend the appropriate amount of starter fertilizer (like E.B.Stone’s ‘Sure Start’) and the amendment with the native soil that was removed from the hole at the ratio of 25% amendment to 75% native soil.*

 *Please note alternate instructions on this page for Japanese Maples, Rhododendron, Azaleas, Camellias, Roses, Protea, Leucadendron, vines, and similar plants